microsoft/hlsl-specs/proposals/0016-c-interface-compiler-library.md

 ```
 #### Helper library
 The shader compiler library also provides a helper library IDxcUtils that is
-provided to create/consume the different data forms referred to above.
+used to create/consume the different data in the forms referred to above.

 ```c++
 struct IDxcUtils : public IUnknown {